-- Accidentally stepping on the frame will definitely cause it to break.
-Crashes from high heights on to hard surfaces can also cause damage to the struts.
-High speed crashes into walls or other objects might bend the frame.
+- Accidentally stepping on the frame will cause it to break.
+Crashes from high heights onto hard surfaces can also cause damage to the struts.
+High-speed crashes into walls or other objects might bend the frame.
 Periodically check your frame for visible damage and that the blades spin freely without touching the frame.
 If cracks can be repaired with a specific glue we sell in our Shop.
 Bent frames can often be repaired just by gently bending them back into place.
 If the frame is damaged beyond repair you can purchase replacements or upgrades in our Shop.

 - Do not use the trim buttons on the remote!
-If you believe the quadcopter isn’t responding to your inputs correctly, recalibrate the quadcopter by unplugging the battery and replugging it in while it’s flat on a level surface and try not to move it at all.
-Remember, it’s performing a self calibration the with the first 30 seconds of the battery being plugged in.
+If you believe the quadcopter isn’t responding to your inputs correctly, recalibrate the quadcopter by unplugging the battery and replugging it in while it’s flat on a level surface and tries not to move it at all.
+Remember, it’s performing a self-calibration within the first 30 seconds of the battery being plugged in.
 Another thing to check is that the frame, motor mounts, and blades are unbent and unbroken.
-If any parts are bent you could try bending it back into place or purchase replacement parts from us in our Shop.
+If any parts are bent you could try bending them back into place or purchase replacement parts from us in our Shop.

 - Fully charge batteries before each use.
-To extend the lifespan of your batteries don’t leave them full charged between uses.
-Before storage, it’s best to use them each of them for about 90 seconds so they’re stored at or below 50%.
+To extend the lifespan of your batteries don’t leave them fully charged between uses.
+Before storage, it’s best to use each of them for about 90 seconds so they’re stored at or below 50%.
 We also sell additional batteries and battery power checkers in our Shop.

 - Never charge or use a puffed battery.
-If the battery should becomes puffed or feels like it’s full of air, it needs to be properly disposed of ASAP.
+If the battery should become puffed or feels like it’s full of air, it needs to be properly disposed of ASAP.
 CSWD Drop Offs, Lowes, and Home Depot have special bins for battery recycling.
 You can avoid puffing batteries by allowing them to cool before use or charging.
 Also land after 3 minutes, before the quadcopter automatically cuts off the flight.
-Using it to 0% might depleting the battery to unsafe level and shorten its lifespan.
+Using it to 0% might deplete the battery to an unsafe level and shorten its lifespan.

 Tiny Whoop Hints, Tips, and Troubleshooting: